Do you want to start a business with no money?

 - You might find free office space.

+When you start a business with no money, bartering comes in handy.
 Barter your own skills for office space, products, equipment, or services you need but can’t afford.
 Bartering is also a great networking tool.

 Join a mastermind group.